davidpwu/wugridart/README.md

 ## Details

-This is the final project for the Grow with Google Udacity Scholarship: Front-End Web Development.
+This is the final project for phase 1 of the Grow with Google Udacity Scholarship: Front-End Web Development.

 ## Try